 I cannot be the only one who has a little inner royal in her pop out during afternoon tea!
 While we were in Ireland, I couldn’t pass up the chance to enjoy my favorite afternoon pastime.
 To sit by the fire dressed in my afternoon best while sipping on green tea (and hot chocolate), comfortably situated inside the parlor room of a grand Irish manor, is one of my many royal fantasies that I was able to bring to life.

 For our afternoon tea experience at our hotel, Marlfield House, I had a special outfit saved.
 My floral dress is from last year by the Danish brand Ganni, but I found it on sale not too long ago.
 I knew right away it’s what I wanted to wear in Ireland when having tea.
 I feel extra feminine wearing a dress when having tea – you will never find me wearing anything else.

 Do you love afternoon tea?
 If so, what’s your favorite kind of tea to drink?
-I love jasmine tea, but I tried my first green tea while in Ireland and I really liked it!
+I love breakfast tea, but I tried my first green tea while in Ireland and I really liked it!